Applying for a South Carolina Driver’s License

 Before you visit the SCDMV office, you must do the following:

-All applicants for an SC driver’s license are required to present a Social Security card.
+All applicants for a South Carolina driver’s license are required to present a Social Security card.
 If you do not have a Social Security card, and you are not eligible for a Social Security number, you must bring a letter from the Social Security Administration indicating that you are not eligible for a Social Security number.
 You must visit the Social Security office in person to request this letter.

 You may need to schedule an appointment or schedule a road test before you visit an SCDMV branch location.
 Refer to the SCDMV website for more details on their current operating procedures.